jsprague2001/redflaredev/README.md

-# redflare_bar_chart
+# Redflare Charts
-Bar charts based on D3.js
+A vizulization framework based on D3.js
-Add simple charts without writing code
+Add nice charts without writing any code

-Why would you use this?
+Why would you use Redflare?

-* You want a simple bar chart, and you want an easy way to add a chart to your web page
+* You want an easy way to add a chart to your web page
 * You like D3.js graphs but find coding them time consuming
 * You want a professional looking chart

-Of course you can dig into the code and create any functionality you want!
+Who would use Redflare?
+* You are a web professional, you know all about HTML and CSS
+* You know how to create directory folders
+* You know what a csv file is, and how to format basic data

 What do you need to see results?